-A couple of weeks ago, I took a business trip to New York City for all kinds of exciting Shiksa-related meetings.
+A couple of weeks ago, I took a business trip to New York City.
 On the trip, I also made it my mission to explore the Manhattan Jewish deli scene.
 The history of Jewish deli food is totally fascinating.
 To prepare for my trip, I read the book “Save the Deli” by David Sax.
 David gives an in-depth history of Jewish delicatessen, explaining the historical roots of Yiddish Jewish cuisine and America’s deli culture.
 The book is a must-read for anybody interested in Jewish deli food.
 The book’s descriptive, delicious prose left me primed and ready to enjoy some tasty deli treats.

 One thing I have learned in my years of researching Jewish food is that Jewish delis are rarely kosher.
 In Save the Deli, Sax explains that the expense of keeping a restaurant kosher and the politics of kosher certification turned many deli owners away from the kosher standard: